davidclough/node/_documents/javascript-guide/javascript-guide.md

 *  [Use Bundling](#style-use-bundling)

-The first section of this document concerned itself primarily with explaining the JavaScript language.
-In this section coding style and good practices are highlighted.

 ### <a name="style-namespaces"></a>Namespaces
 Remove the problem of declaring global variables right at the start by declaring an object to act as a namespace for all the code you write.